Mon-Fri: 9AM - 6PM

 Difference between equipment leasing and equipment financing

 The basic difference is in the ownership of the equipment.
 When you lease equipment, you pay to rent and use it, but you don’t own the equipment during the lease term.
 Although you may get an option to buy it at the end of the lease term.
-On the other hand, you get the complete ownership of the equipment once you repay the loans as per the agreed terms.
+On the other hand, you get complete ownership of the equipment once you repay the loans as per the agreed terms.

 Making an informed decision

-As discussed, both equipment leasing and equipment financing has its pros and cons and depends completely on the individual business plan and long-term goals.
+As discussed, both equipment leasing and equipment financing has their pros and cons and depends completely on the individual business plan and long-term goals.
 Hope you will find the above pointers handy to help you make the right decision for the best interest of your business.